Moses209/Greenhouse_Plant_Growth_Project/README.md

 -  Advanced_IoT_Dataset.csv: The original dataset.
 -  Greenhouse_Dashboard.twb
 -  Link for the presentation at the bottom of this file.
+-  Link to the data source at the bottom of this file.

 # Technologies Used: